rfmsec/ckad/1 Application Design and Build/4 Understand Multi-container Pod Design Patterns/answers.md

 Save your changes.

-Deploy it with the following command.
-Be sure to run the command from the `1 Application Design and Build/4 Understanding Multi-container Pod Design Patterns` directory.
+Deploy it with the following commands.
+Be sure to run the commands from the `1 Application Design and Build/4 Understanding Multi-container Pod Design Patterns` directory.

 ```
+kubectl apply -f db-configmap.yml
 kubectl apply -f db-deploy.yml
 ```